-Internship Opportunities
+Internship and Volunteer Opportunities

 Prior to accepting interns, we must have an Affiliation Agreement between Mecklenburg County and the student’s college/university.
 Please note that the process to establish a new agreement can take a few months.